aaronparker/aaronparker.github.io/_posts/2010-07-21-someone-on-the-internet-is-wrong-about-hyper-v-and-i-must-correct-them.md

 On Windows Azure, David writes:

 > It has been reported that Microsoft's Azure service doesn't use their flagship virtualization product - Hyper-V. Instead, Azure is based on a modified version of Linux.
-How can Microsoft tout cloud computing and virtualization if they don't &#8220;take their own medicine&#8221;?
+How can Microsoft tout cloud computing and virtualization if they don't "take their own medicine"?
 If Hyper-V is supposed to be good enough for the Fortune 5000 companies, then it should be good enough for Microsoft's cloud computing platform.

 Wow, a little research (even [use Bing](http://www.bing.com/search?q=hypervisor+used+by+windows+azure&go=&form=QBLH&filt=all&qs=n&sk=) if you must) will show that this isn't true and I can’t find an article that asserts that the Azure hypervisor is Linux based.
 The confusion here may stem from the fact that the hypervisor used by Windows Azure is not the Hyper-V used in Windows Server.
 Instead it’s a heavily customised version of Hyper-V from which features are ported into the mainstream Hyper-V product.